 If you’ve recently decided to follow Jesus or rededicate your life to Him, baptism is an important next step in your journey.
 It is an outward expression of your decision to follow Jesus.
 We have multiple baptisms a year across all our campuses.
 Family and friends are encouraged to attend!
 Interested?
-Fill out the form below to learn more.
+Continue reading to learn more.

 Next Water Baptism